ishaingle/MovieBookingSystem/README.md

 ## Description

-A booking system where you can book a movie ticket and manage the show time management.
+MovieBookingSystem is a Rails application that allows users to book and manage movie tickets, dynamically allocating seats and handling cancellations seamlessly.

-## Technologies Used
+## Technologies Used and versions

-- Ruby on Rails
+- Ruby on Rails: ruby 3.0.0, rails 7.0.4
 - HTML/CSS
-- Bootstrap
+- Bootstrap: 5.3.3
 - JavaScript

 ## Installation